buedaswag/audiobooks/README.md

 ffmpeg -i 'Emily Nagoski - Come as You Are The Surprising New Science That Will Transform Your Sex Life.mp3' -f segment -segment_time 21600 -c copy come_as_you_are%03d.mp3
 ```

-3. upload them to youtube music
+3. upload them to youtube music your profile > upload music